PhD Program Overview

 The Ph.D. program in Chemistry at Stony Brook aims to train a new generation of scientists to take leadership positions in research and teaching.

 Our department ranks among the best in the world, and we pride ourselves on the strength of the interactions between our graduate students and faculty.
-Graduate students conduct research <link to research page> in a wide range of fields, including core chemistry areas such as Organic, Inorganic and Physical Chemistry and more interdisciplinary fields such as Bioorganic, Computational and Materials Chemistry.
+Graduate students conduct research in a wide range of fields, including core chemistry areas such as Organic, Inorganic and Physical Chemistry and more interdisciplinary fields such as Bioorganic, Computational and Materials Chemistry.
 Joint and affiliated faculty provide integral connections to other departments on campus, including Biochemistry, Geosciences, Materials Science, Physics, Pharmacology, Applied Math, and the Medical School, and to Brookhaven National Lab, including the BNL Center for Functional Nanomaterials and the National Synchrotron Light Source.

 Research in the Chemistry Department is supplemented with an active seminar program, including special symposia throughout the year.
 Members of the department join in active discussions of current research and literature via our student seminar series and annual Chemistry Research Day.
 Most students also have the opportunity to attend national and international scientific meetings.
 Optional workshops provide further opportunities for interested students to develop their professional skills, focusing on areas such as research mentoring and proposal writing.